shirakaba/easytimeline-docker/README.md

 ## Running the container

+We volume-mount the `mnt` directory into the container, so you should place input files into there.
+EasyTimeline implicitly outputs alongside the given input file.

 ```sh
 # On x86_64 (e.g. Intel Mac):
 docker run -v "${PWD}/mnt:/root/mnt:rw" easytimeline perl -X EasyTimeline.pl -i mnt/sample.txt